edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 This repository contains the analysis done for the Google Data Analytics Capstone Project.
 This project is to showcase my skills and analysis, based on what I know and what I learned from this professional certification.

-**Cyclistic** is a bike-sharing program l in 2016, that features more than 5,824 bicycles and 692 docking station.
+**Cyclistic** is a bike-sharing program l in 2016, that features more than 5,824 bicycles and 692 docking stations.
 The company also offer reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive.

-Cyclistic is successful in their business and appealing to the broad consumer segment.
-Customer who purchase single-ride or full-day passes are referred to as casual riders and customer who purchase annual memberships are Cyclistic members.
+Cyclistic is successful in its business and appealing to the broad consumer segment.
+Customers who purchase single-ride or full-day passes are referred to as casual riders and customers who purchase annual memberships are Cyclistic members.

 ## **Business Task**